Engee documentation

 port_b

-# R — isothermal liquid port of the reducing valve
+# R — Isothermal liquid port of the reducing valve

-isothermal liquid
+Isothermal liquid

 Details

-Fluid outlet port of the reducing valve.
+The port of the liquid outlet from the reducing valve.

 Program usage name